GRV96/repr_rw/README.md

 ### Content

-Function `write_reprs` writes the representation of Python objects in a text file.
+Function `write_reprs` writes the representations of Python objects in a text file.
 Each line in the file is an object representation.
 If the specified file already exists, this function overwrites it.

-Generator `read_reprs` reads a text file that contains the representation of Python objects in order to recreate those objects.
+Generator `read_reprs` reads a text file that contains the representations of Python objects in order to recreate those objects.
 Each line in the file must be an object representation.
 Empty lines are ignored.
 Each iteration of this generator yields one object.